homesh33p/flaskvault/notes/basic_app.md

 Vault will be initialised in the first bootup.

 Now go to /vault/logs/startup/init_out.log
-Copy the value of the unseal keys and root token to vault.env
+Copy the value of the unseal keys and root token to vault.env in config folder.

 ```sh
 docker compose stop